andersoncampolina/agentchatui/memory-bank/projectbrief.md

 ## Project Overview

-Agent UI is an open-source Next.js web application that provides a simple but powerful interface to connect with many AI models and agent/automation tools, such as n8n and others via webhooks.
-It allows users to input prompts and receive AI-generated responses, including image generation capabilities.
-The project also plans to support MCP (Multi-Capability Platform/Protocol) connections in the near future.
+Agent UI is an open-source Next.js web application providing a simple interface to connect with AI models and automation tools via webhooks.
+It supports text and image generation capabilities with plans for MCP connections.

 ## Core Requirements

-1. Provide a clean, intuitive interface for users to interact with AI services
+1. Clean, intuitive interface for AI interactions
-2. Support text-to-image generation with models like GPT-Image-1
+2. Support for text and image generation
-3. Display AI-generated content (images and text) with proper formatting
+3. Proper formatting of AI-generated content
-4. Handle API requests to AI services via webhook integration
+4. Webhook integration with tools like n8n

 ## Goals

-- Create a responsive, modern UI for AI interactions, similar to an OpenAI or Anthropic chat interface
+- Modern, responsive UI for AI interactions
-- Ensure smooth user experience during loading/generation states
+- Smooth user experience with loading states
-- Support various AI capabilities and global connectivity with any agent as the project evolves
+- Support for various AI capabilities
-- Implement real-time functionality for immediate feedback
+- Real-time feedback
-- Provide an intuitive and easy-to-understand interface for users to interact with AI services
+- Global connectivity with any agent

 ## Project Scope

-- Frontend application built with Next.js and React
+- Next.js frontend application
-- Integration with external AI services via API
+- External AI service integration
-- Responsive design for multiple device types
+- Responsive design for all devices
-- Modern UI with animations and clean aesthetics
+- Modern UI with clean aesthetics

 ## Non-Goals (Current Phase)